selwynpolit/d9book/book/drush.md

 ## Drush does that?

 Who isn\'t impressed by the things Drush does?
 It really shows off the incredible talent of Moshe Weitzman and the team that keep Drush moving.
-Drush can do aso many things.
+Drush can do **so many things**.
 Here are a few that I like:

 ### List blocks